ayush2020-cpu/Sentiment_Analyser/README.md

-# Sentiment_Analyser
+Sentiment Analysis Using Naive Bayes
+Overview

-This is a simple sentiment analysis project that uses the Naive Bayes algorithm to classify movie reviews as either positive or negative.
-The model is trained on the movie_reviews dataset from NLTK and uses the CountVectorizer from sklearn to transform the text into feature vectors for classification.
+This project performs sentiment analysis on movie reviews.
+It uses the Naive Bayes algorithm to predict whether a given sentence or movie review is positive or negative.
-Requirements

-    Python 3.x
-    nltk library
-    scikit-learn library

-Installation

-    Clone or download this repository.

-    Install the required dependencies:
+What does it do?

+    Preprocesses movie reviews (removes stopwords, punctuation, and makes everything lowercase).
+    Trains a machine learning model using a dataset of movie reviews.
+    Predicts whether a given text has a positive or negative sentiment.

+How to Use
+1. Install Required Libraries

+Before running the script, make sure you have the necessary Python libraries installed.

+Run this command in your terminal or command prompt to install them:

 pip install nltk scikit-learn

-    Download NLTK datasets by running the script, which will automatically download the movie_reviews and stopwords datasets the first time you run the code.

-Usage

-    The script loads movie reviews from NLTK's movie_reviews corpus.
-    It preprocesses the data, converting it into feature vectors.
-    A Naive Bayes classifier (MultinomialNB) is trained on the data.
-    The model's accuracy is evaluated using the test set and printed.
+2. Run the Script

+Save the script as sentiment_analysis.py, and then run it using the following command:

+python sentiment_analysis.py

+3. Input Sentences

-    You can test the model by passing any text to the predict_sentiment() function, which will return whether the sentiment is positive or negative.
+After running the script, you can start typing sentences, and it will tell you whether the sentiment is positive or negative.
+If the sentiment is unclear, it will say "Can't predict the emotion".

-Example
+To stop the program, type stop and press Enter.
+Example:

-sample_text = "I love this movie!
-It's fantastic." print(f"Sentiment of '{sample_text}': {predict_sentiment(sample_text)}")
+Enter a sentence (type 'stop' to exit): I love this movie!
+It's amazing.

-sample_text2 = "The movie was terrible and boring." print(f"Sentiment of '{sample_text2}': {predict_sentiment(sample_text2)}")

-Output

-The program will output the accuracy of the model on the test data, followed by the sentiment of any test text you input.

-Example output:

-Accuracy: 81.40%
-Sentiment of 'I love this movie!
-It's fantastic.': pos Sentiment of 'The movie was terrible and boring.': neg

-License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Sentiment: positive

+Enter a sentence (type 'stop' to exit): The movie was really bad.
+Sentiment: negative

+4. Accuracy

+The model’s accuracy will also be printed at the start, telling you how well it performs on the given movie review dataset.